Does that mean that a Little Free Library is out of the question? Absolutely not! Can your Library still be stylish and cute? Yes!

 Buy a simple plastic storage container, stick your official charter sign on top, set it next to the sidewalk and fill it with books.
 Voila!
 Insta-Little Free Library.
 If you’re willing to spend a little extra, purchase a plastic storage bench and now you have a Little Free Library that also provides seating.

 Check local scrap yards and re-sale stores for old mailboxes.
 You can even find them on Ebay and various other websites for a few dollars if you don’t want anything fancy.
-How about turning an old mailbox into a library like the adorable library pictured below?
+How about turning an old mailbox into a library like the adorable library pictured above?

 Recycle an Old Appliance